Chief Justice of Pakistan

-Nomination for the appointment of the chief justice is made by the prime minister of Pakistan, and final appointments are confirmed by the president of Pakistan.
+Before 26th Amendment to the Constitution 2024.
+Senior most judge of Supreme Court was appointed as Chief Justice by President on advice of Prime Minister.

 Presiding over the oral arguments before the court, the chief justice has significant agenda-setting power over meetings of the Supreme Court.
 In modern tradition, the chief justice has the ceremonial duty of administering the oath of office of the president of Pakistan.

 The first chief justice was Sir Abdul Rashid.
-The current chief justice is Umar Ata Bandial; incumbent since 2 February 2022.
+The current chief justice is Yahya Afridi, incumbent since 26 October 2024.